Canop/resc/README.md

 In our example, we'd end with two new tasks, `"trt/634876914/5ab7e7dc00000040"` (added to queue `"trt/634876914/todo"`), and `"trt/634876914/5ab7ebe800000040"` (added to queue `"trt/634876914/todo"`).

+A possible variant of this rule would be to pass the task to another queue, for another watcher will be doing the fetching, thus ensuring a slow web service doesn't block the main event queue (as every watcher is on its own thread).

 # Development Status